breadoliveoilsalt/jlox-compiler-in-ts/README.md

 ## TODOs / Questions Inbox

+- Add line number to token object (perhaps starting position (cursor) of lexeme on that line)
 - Take file as input on command line
 - If no file provided at command line, start repl
 - To consider: Integrate responsibility for keeping track of line numbers to function